One quarter gram marijuana oil threshold

 But in the meantime; we should at least delete the “resinous form” exception.
 The definition of a “small amount of marijuana” should simply cover marijuana in every form.

-And if Minnesota does so; at least the State will not treat People with a small amount of marijuana oil (42.5 grams or less) like criminals.
+And if Minnesota does so; the State would not treat People with a small amount of marijuana oil (42.5 grams or less) like criminals.

 Defending people from marijuana oil charges